 See Trip Ideas

-The Trans Canada Trail Ontario
+The Great Trail (The Trans Canada Trail Ontario)

 Great Lakes Waterfront Trail

 Following over 1600 kilometres along the shores of Lake Ontario, Lake Erie, Lake St. Clair and the Niagara, Detroit and St. Lawrence Rivers, the multi-use, signed Waterfront Trail connects people to over 405 parks and natural areas including wetlands, forests and beaches.
 It is also part of the Trails of Distinction program.

 The Parkbus is your gateway to many of Ontario’s great outdoor destinations, offering scheduled bus service from Ottawa and Toronto during the summer months.